The Young Gods (album): Music and lyrics

-The lyrics on The Young Gods are sung in French, except for "Did You Miss Me?" and "The Irrtum Boys."
+The lyrics on The Young Gods are sung in French, except for "Did You Miss Me?" and "The Irrtum Boys".

 Release and reception

 The Young Gods was released in April 1987 on Play It Again Sam and Organik.
 Wax Trax!
 Records handled the North American release.
 The record received a critical success in the United Kingdom and peaked at number 14 on UK Independent Albums Chart.
 The band regularly relocated to London for the accompanying tour.

 AllMusic critic Ned Raggett wrote: "Even if the uniqueness of the Young Gods' sample-based compositional and playing method of heavy rock wasn't a question, the band's debut would still have caught many a discerning ear."
 Raggett further added: "While not consistently strong throughout, this self-titled effort has far more hits than misses to its overall credit."
 Music critic Robert Christgau noted the tracks "Feu" and "Did You Miss Me" as notable cuts from the record.
-Simon Reynolds of Melody Maker praised the record, stating that the record "looks like the most creative record released this year."
+Simon Reynolds of Melody Maker praised the record, stating that the record "looks like the most creative record released this year".
 Reynolds further stated that the band "takes sampling beyond the dance functionalism which limits hip hop.
 Where most pop is linear, horizontal, The Young Gods open up space along the vertical."
 Trouser Press wrote: "'Bombastic' would be a gross understatement, but when ability matches ambition, The Young Gods has a uniquely menacing majesty."

 The album was chosen as the "Album of the Year" by Melody Maker in 1987.
 It was also included on Sounds magazine's lists of "Albums of the Year" and "The Top 80 Albums from the '80s" in 1987 and 1989, respectively.
 In 2010, Spin featured the record on its list of essential industrial metal albums.

+Al Jourgensen of Ministry cited the album as an influence on Ministry's music.